jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (b) referring the project to the fast-track approvals process—
     (i) would facilitate the project, including by enabling it to be processed in a more timely and cost-effective way than under normal processes; and
     (ii) is unlikely to materially affect the efficient operation of the fast-track approvals process.
+(1A) For the purposes of subsection (1)﻿(a), the Minister must consider a relevant Government policy statement.
 (2) For the purposes of subsection (1)﻿(a), the Minister may consider— (a) whether the project—
     (i) has been identified as a priority project in a central government, local government, or sector plan or strategy (for example, in a general policy statement or spatial strategy), or a central government infrastructure priority list: